wp-plugins/comic-easel/readme.txt

 = The permalinks are not working to go to the comic =

-Go to your settings -> permalinks and just click save again, and the wp_rewrite will refresh.
+Go to your settings -> permalinks and just click save, the wp_rewrite will refresh.
+This generally happens after it is first installed and should not happen again.

 == Changelog ==